angela-li/git-tutorial/README.md

 1. Install Git locally and confirm that they can push/pull from Github
 2. Create a repository on Github and clone it to their computer
 3. Push a change to Github
-4. Fork a repository, make an edit, and submit a pull request
+4. (If time) Fork a repository, make an edit, and submit a pull request
 5. (If time) Use the command line in RStudio to do the same thing

 ⭐️ Do This Now! ⭐️